MUSIC – What is a distribution deal and do I need one?

 Of course, it may well be that the distributor you are speaking with has all the right contacts and industry knowledge and will actually be able to take your music to a whole new audience – this will depend on the distributor, but also on where your career is and what you want the next step to be.

 Generally speaking however, if you want more streams, you may also consider a radio or playlist plugger, and if synchronisations are your priority, speaking to publishers or synchronisation agents is likely to be a better move.

 - The traditional Distribution Deal, which should not be relevant to you as an artist

 Finally, there is also the traditional, old-school (meaning pre-digital era) Distribution Deal which, as I mentioned before, should not be relevant to independent artists or indeed artists as a whole.
 I have included it for completeness only, as you are still likely to come across this in your research.

 Traditionally, a record label’s role is to deal with the recording, producing, mixing, mastering etc. of music, as well as its promotion and marketing.
 Labels would however rely on distributors to ensure that physical records made their way to the shops where consumers would ultimately buy them.

-As such this type of old school distribution deal would be between a label and a company who would ship the records, keep track of inventory, and cut deals with large retailers (from media retailers to supermarket chains).
+As such this type of old school distribution deal would be between a label and a company that would ship the records, keep track of inventory, and cut deals with large retailers (from media retailers to supermarket chains).